testyourmine/mzm/docs/samus/graphics.md

 ## Tables

-All of the elements above are grouped into a of tables, and tables of pointers to tables.
+All of the elements above are grouped into tables, and tables of pointers to tables.

 ### Animation pointers table